saforem2/climate-analysis/qmd/00-GettingStarted/2-intro.md

-One of the most common file formats for vector data is the [ESRI shapefile](https://en.wikipedia.org/wiki/Shapefile), which is what we will be working with in be working with in this project.
+One of the most common file formats for vector data is the [ESRI shapefile](https://en.wikipedia.org/wiki/Shapefile), which is what we will be working with for this project.

 ### Metadata